-- We use Arbor to track learners progress and share appropriate information with parents and carers.
+- We use SIMS to track learners progress and share appropriate information with parents and carers.
+This will change to Arbor in 2023/2024.
 Tapestry is used to track the progress of learners in Year R. - The Executive Headteacher is ultimately responsible for the security of any data or images held of children.
 As such, they will ensure that the use of tracking systems is appropriately risk assessed prior to use, and that they are used in accordance with data protection legislation, including the General Data Protection Regulations (GDPR) and Data Protection legislation. - To safeguard learner's data: - Only learner issued devices will be used for apps that record and store learners' personal details, attainment or photographs. - Personal staff mobile phones or devices will not be used to access or upload content to any apps which record and store learners' personal details, attainment or images.